 - 8.1.
-The sailing area shall be the waters off NPYC. - 8.2.
-Crews shall change boats adjacent to a designated vessel on the water.
+The sailing area shall be the waters off NPYC. - 8.2.[NP][DP] Crews shall change boats adjacent to a designated vessel on the water.
 Boats returning to the start area after changing boats or after finishing a race shall do so as quickly as possible while keeping clear of all boats racing or preparing to start and all umpire boats umpiring.
-The path to do this is outlined in Attachment C. Teams not adhering to this instruction are liable to penalties, up to and including the loss of regatta points or disqualification from races sailed.
-This will be at the discretion of the Protest Committee.
-Teams may or may not receive a verbal warning from umpires or officials before a penalty is applied, if it is deemed that they have affected races on their first infringement.
+The path to do this is outlined in Attachment C.